Skoli-Code/articles/ddj.net/article_DDJ.md

-# Islam, media object
+# Islam, media subject

-"Islam, media object" is a collaboration between [Moussa Bourekba][moussa], researcher at the Barcelona Center for International Affairs ([CIDOB][cidob]) and associate professor at the [Ramon Llul university][url] of Barcelona, and [Skoli][skoli], our young agency created in 2016 by Pierre Bellon (developer), Gauthier Bravais (project manager) and Lucas Piessat (journalist).
+"Islam, media subject" is a collaboration between [Moussa Bourekba][moussa], researcher at Barcelona Center for International Affairs ([CIDOB][cidob]) and associate professor at [Ramon Llul university][url] of Barcelona, and [Skoli][skoli], our young agency created in 2016 by Pierre Bellon (developer), Gauthier Bravais (project manager) and Lucas Piessat (journalist).

 ## Project's origins
+When we created Skoli we were inspired by our experience in the data-driven journalism community.
+We wanted to help knowledge producers (like researchers, activists, NGOs etc.) spread in society the information they produce by creating innovative web formats.

-The idea behind this project was to try to quantify how french medias were talking about islam because it became over time a political and therefore a journalistic issue we wanted to question.
-To do that we chose to quantitatively analyse newspapers articles mentioning terms related to islam and Muslims.
+This project is kind-of a proof-of-concept of what we meant by "innovative web formats".
+The idea behind it was to quantify how french media are talking about islam because with time, it became a political - and therefore a journalistic - issue we wanted to question.
+To do that we chose to quantitatively analyse newspapers articles mentioning terms related to Islam and Muslims.

-A small disclaimer: since it was the first project of our agency we were quite limited in terms of time and material ressources which limited our ability to explore & gather all the data we wanted to collect.
+A small disclaimer: since it was the first project of our agency we were quite limited in terms of time and material resources which limited our ability to explore and gather all the data we wanted.
 Our time schedule was to spend one month of documentation, research and conception then 2 months of analysis and development.

 ## Delimiting the perimeter

-To quantify the evolution of the islam subject we chose to focus on newspapers articles that mentioned "islam" or "muslim", allowing us to also retrieve articles mentioning "islamism", "islamist" and so on.
-Then we needed to decide what were the newspapers to target so we investigated the most read daily newspapers in France daily press (the so called "[presse quotidienne nationale - PQN][pqn]" in French).
+To quantify the evolution of the Islam subject we chose to focus on newspapers articles that mentioned "islam" or "Muslim", allowing us to also retrieve articles mentioning "islamism", "islamist" and so on.
+Then we needed to decide what were the newspapers to target so we investigated the most read [daily national newspapers in France][pqn].

 From all the newspapers we studied we chose to select only three titles: Le Monde, Le Figaro and Liberation.
-This small selection can be explained by our will to fit as best as possible to the dominant political spectrum in the press by placing "Libération" on its left, "Le Figaro" on its right and "Le Monde" on its center.
+This small selection can be explained by our will to fit as best as possible with the dominant political spectrum in the press by placing "Libération" on its left, "Le Figaro" on its right and "Le Monde" on its center.
 This is also an economical and time-saving choice.
 Indeed, we observed some inequalities of access to articles (old or not) on some newspapers.
 For instance some didn't have a working search engine to use for articles retrieving so decided to reduce our scope to be able to harvest data in reasonable ways.

 The last choice we had to make was the time period to study.
-Indeed at first we wanted to study a of 20 years (1995-2015) but we were soon forced to reduce our scope because some newspapers articles were not accessible before 1997 so we fixed our period to 1997-2015 hoping to actualize this study later to cover a larger time lapse.
+Indeed at first we wanted to study a period of 20 years (1995-2015) but we were soon forced to reduce our scope because some newspapers articles were not accessible before 1997 so we fixed our period to 1997-2015 hoping to actualize this study later to cover a larger time lapse.

 ## Architecture

 We separated this project into two distinct applications (and codebase): the backend responsible of harvesting, storing, cleaning and analyzing the data, and the frontend responsible of the restitution of the analysis conducted in collaboration between the researcher and the agency.
 ![architecture of islam, media object](architecture.png)

 Concerning the backend, a python-only environment was a natural choice for us for two reasons.
 First, all the bricks needed for this part were available in python.
 It guaranteed us a great homogeneity and interoperability between the different components of the project which simplified and accelerated the development.
-Second, it's a language we're familiar to which let us start without having a big technical barrer to climb.
+Second, it's a language we're familiar to which let us start without having a big technical barrier to overcome.

 The fronted was designed as a static web application fed with exported data from the backend part.
 It was developed with the angularJS framework combined with the famous d3js data-visualization library.
-And again, we chose those technologies because we already were familiar to them so we could concentrate on creating the application and its features and not on learning new techniques.
+And again, we chose those technologies because they were familiar to us so we could concentrate on the developing our application and not on learning new techniques.

 ## Data collection and preparation
 Once we delimited our study perimeter and coded the scrapers needed for our various sources we started collecting data and ended up with more than 40k articles in our corpus.

-We did basic operations to clean it like removing empty articles and cleaning text from artefact like remaining javascript code or HTML entities.
+We did basic operations to clean it like removing empty articles and cleaning text from artefact like remaining JavaScript code or HTML entities.
 Then we noticed that newspapers tended to duplicate the publication of articles with identical (or almost identical) content.
 This could be ignored but we considered that it could give artificial importance to certain terms / words in our analysis compared to other so we decided to remove those duplicates.

-Finally, in order to prepare our data for analysis we removed punctuation, lowered the case to improve measurement of the different terms (so "Muslim" and "muslim" can be counted as the same term) and we also removed the different stop words / tool words that didn't bring much information with them.
+Finally, in order to prepare our data for analysis we removed punctuation, lowered the case to improve measurement of the different terms (so "Muslim" and "muslim" could be counted as the same term) and we also removed the different stop words / tool words that didn't bring much information with them.

 ## Analysis model
 This is where things got exciting for us because we finally could start to explore the data and figure out what exactly we could tell thanks to it.
 We experimented many text mining models and libraries but we sticked to a "simple" model because we didn't want to use techniques we didn't totally understood and produce results we couldn't explain.

 ![Basic analysis model used in Islam, media object](analysis-model.png)

-As you can see this model depends on two different parts, the part-of-speech tagging which will turn raw texts into a tagged texts so that we can after that see what words are names, adjectives, verbs etc. And the [CountVectorizer][countvectorizer] feature took from [sci-kit learn][sklearn], a Python library for machine-learning operations, that helps us to create [Document-Term Matrices][dtm], a key element in text-mining analysis.
+As you can see this model depends on two different parts, the part-of-speech tagging which will turn raw texts into tagged texts so that we can, after that, see what words are nouns, adjectives, verbs etc. And the [CountVectorizer][countvectorizer] feature took from [sci-kit learn][sklearn], a Python library for machine-learning operations, that helps us to create [Document-Term Matrices][dtm], a key element in text-mining analysis.

 The basic principle of this matrix is to hold occurrences of terms in all our corpus documents.
 As shown in the scheme above matrix's columns indices represents the corpus' terms (which can be a word or a set of words, a [n-gram][ngram]) when all rows represents the documents.
 Since we hold in a separate array all references to those documents we could then query this matrix with complex queries.